loganpmahan/cs400-X-Team-64/x_team_rules.md

 We can either have our team leader assign tasks, or we can work together to determine appropriate tasks for each group member so the workload is spread out.
+If a team member is having trouble with a piece of code, team members with a better understanding of the problem can provide extra support or switch tasks with the team member in need.

 ## How will we will track progress (and follow-up) on completion of tasks

 We will break up the tasks and set deadlines and check ins to make sure we are on pace to completing assignments on time.
+Using Git, keeping track of progress and just how much code is being completed will be available for all members to see.

 ## How will will communicate difficulties with a task assigned to us